webpack/webpack.js.org/content/configuration/externals.md

   - pksjce
 ---

 `externals` configuration in webpack provides a way of not including a dependency in the bundle.
-Instead the created bundle relies on that dependency to be present in the consumers environment.
+Instead, the created bundle relies on that dependency to be present in the consumer's environment.
-This typically applies to library developers though application developers can make good use of this feature too.
+This typically applies to library developers, though application developers can make good use of this feature as well.

 ## `externals`